 In All That Trash by Meghan McCarthy, we learn about the true story of trash that traveled for two months.
 McCarthy does an exceptional job making this piece of history fascinating.
 Readers will enjoy the illustrations that enrich the engaging storyline.
 Information and pictures at the end of the book answer questions readers may have about the news event.

-AASL Standards Framework for Learners: IV.B.1 Learners gather information appropriate to the task by seeking a variety of sources.
+AASL Standards Framework for Learners: Curate/Create IV.B.1 Learners gather information appropriate to the task by seeking a variety of sources.

 Think of a time when your whole being fully appreciated nature.
 What did you see?
 What did you hear?
 In Thank You, Earth: A Love Letter To Our Planet, we see incredible images of our beautiful home.
 Gorgeous photos of plants, animals and landscapes support the story told in poetic form.
 The message of appreciating Earth will inspire readers.
 Resources and ideas to make a difference are included at the end of the book.